What Are Post-Grant Patent Proceedings?

 on March 22, 2021

 A patent is a property right granted under federal law to inventors of new objects and processes.
-A patent gives the inventor the exclusive right to make or use their invention for a limited period, typically no more than 20 years.
-The United States Patent and Trademark Office (USPTO) is the agency responsible for reviewing and granting patent applications.
+A U.S. patent gives the patent owner the exclusive right to make or use their invention for a limited period, typically no more than 20 years.
+The U.S. Patent and Trademark Office (USPTO) is the agency responsible for reviewing and granting patent applications.

-Even after a patent is granted, however, it is possible for a third party to challenge its validity.
+Even with issued patents, however, it is possible for a third party to challenge its validity after it has been granted.
 This is known as post-grant review (PGR).
 PGR is actually a relatively new legal procedure, as it only applies to patents with an effective filing date of on or before March 16, 2013.

 Who Can File for PGR?